ZACOOPER5G/star-wars-app/README.md

 ## Deployed on Vercel 🚀

-Visit the latest deployment of the app via star-wars-flix.vercel.app.
+Visit the latest deployment of the app via 🔗 https://star-wars-flix.vercel.app 🔗.
 Happy exploring!